Maximilian97/timelib/README.md

 ## how to run timelib

 - Clone the repository
-- Compile both the main and the dayOfYear file
+- Compile both the main and the functions file
 - Alternatively: open the cbp file with CodeBlocks

 # functions